IUREDCap/redcap-etl/docs/ConfigurationGuide.md

 <tr>
 <td>ssl_verify</td>
 <td> X </td> <td> &nbsp; </td>
-<td>Indicates is SSL verification is used for the connection to REDCap.
+<td>Indicates if SSL verification is used for the connection to REDCap.
 This defaults to true.
 Setting it to false is insecure.</td>
 </tr>